devisle/advanced-react-cli/README.md

 It is still under development.
 But, as of this current beta version, we have enabled a few options like

-- Installing React using create-react-app, with optional packages React Router and Redux as a single bundle.
+- Installing React using `create-react-app`, with optional packages React Router and Redux as a single bundle.
 - Installing Individual packages such as Node-Sass, React-Router, Prop Types, and Redux.
 - Installing Redux automatically generates a store folder containing boiler-plate Redux code with instructions to get you started!